 Who will see the report and who will make decisions on it?

-From this brief, the expectation is that the market research company will review it, and come back to you with a research plan.
+From this brief, the nest stage is for the market research company to review it, and respond with a research plan.

 Step 3 – The research plan